cordero67/blu-mun-event-ticketing/README.md

 This performs the following:

 Compiles all .sol files identified by a migrations script (migrations folder of project root directory: ”src.migrations”).
-This will also generate a “.json” file for each compiled contract that contains the associated contract’s abi.
+This will also generate a “.json” file for each compiled contract that contains the associated contract’s abi and places them in the “src.abis” folder.

 Migrates all .sol files to the designated blockchain and augments “networks” field inside each “.json” files generated during the preceding compilation step.